Research

 (Funded by the Bernard van Leer Foundation)

-In 2009, an additional Hadassah-Hebrew University (School of Occupational Therapy) study evaluated the effects of Achiya’s early intervention program among preschool ultra-orthodox girls, in improving their performance skills and participation in the preschool’s daily activities.
+During the year 2009, Hadassah Hospital and Hebrew University’s School of Occupational Therapy conducted a study to evaluate the impact of Achiya’s early intervention program among preschool ultra-orthodox girls, specifically the program’s impact on improving performance skills and increasing the students’ participation in the preschool’s daily activities.

-The study results showed that as compared to the control group, the intervention program assisted in improving the girl’s graph motor and non-verbal abilities, and to a lower degree, their motor cognition.
-Yet in motor skills, the intervention program did not seem to be effective.
-It may be that a 1-year intervention program is not suffcient in changing teachers’ perceptions and practices, relating to the importance of incorporating gross-motor activities into the preschool activities, and thus, a second year of intervention may yield better results.
+The study results demonstrated that the intervention program was effective in improving the girls’ graph motor and non-verbal abilities, and to a lower degree, their motor cognition.
+The intervention program did not seem to be effective in the area of motor skills.
+It may be that a one-year intervention program is insufficient to change teachers’ perceptions and practices concerning the importance of incorporating gross-motor activities into the preschool activities, and thus, a second year of intervention may yield better results.

 Efficacy of program for advancing language skills amongst preschool children